theodoreOnzGit/reactor-literature/htgr/system_theory/system_theory.typ

 @fang2023transport, then the interaction between multiphase flow (water) and single phase compressible flow (gas) may be quite important.

+Previous work done here includes the Engineering Simulation System (ESS) designed to model startup, shutdown and accident scenarios for the HTR-PM
+@sui2014engineering.
+This ESS in turn uses vPower for its thermal hydraulics
+@sui2014engineering.

 #bibliography("../main.bib",
 style: "chicago-author-date")